-With their dreams of inspiring and building brighter futures for children.
-In 1996 they started pilot programs at Indiana University and Butler University paired mentors with 33 local children in the fall and spring of 1996.
-The following summer, College Mentors opened state-wide headquarters in Indiana.
-In the next few years, the friends, along with other state staff, established four additional chapters, and helped lay the groundwork for two other chapters before their departure in 2000.
-Today, College Mentors for Kids serves 34 chapters with over 2,500 children across the United States through the volunteer efforts of over 2,800 college students with a national office in Indianapolis, Indiana.
+Over 20 years ago, two college student friends at Indiana University in Bloomington, Indiana had a dream of inspiring and building brighter futures for children.
+In 1996 they started pilot programs at Indiana University and Butler University, pairing mentors with 33 local kids.
+They officially opened their doors as a registered non-profit in 1997.
+The following summer, College Mentors opened a state-wide headquarters in Indiana.
+In the next few years, the friends, along with other staff, established four additional chapters, and helped lay the groundwork for two other chapters before their departure in 2000.
+Today, College Mentors for Kids serves 32 chapters with over 2,700 children across the United States through the volunteer efforts of over 3,300 college students with a national office in Indianapolis, Indiana.